SESMG/SESMG/docs/index.rst

 Sources
 ^^^^^^^

 Within this sheet, the sources of the energy system are defined.
-Properties with the addition “PV ONLY” have only to be defined if the parameter “technology” is set on “photovoltaic”.
+Properties with the addition "PV ONLY" have only to be defined if the parameter "technology" is set on "photovoltaic".
 The following parameters have to be entered:

 - **label**: Unique designation of the source.
 The following format is recommended: "ID_energy sector_source".
 - **comment**: Space for an individual comment, e.g. an indication of which measure this component belongs to.
 - **active**: Specifies whether the source shall be included to the model.
 0 = inactive, 1 = active.
 - **output**: Specifies which bus the source is connected to.
 - **technology**: Technology type of source.
-Input options: “photovoltaic”, “wind”, “other”.
+Input options: "photovoltaic", "wind", "other".
 Time series are automatically generated for photovoltaic systems and wind turbines.
-If “other” is selected, a time series must be provided in the “time_series” sheet.
+If "other" is selected, a time series must be provided in the "time_series" sheet.
 - **variable costs [CU/kWh]**: Defines the variable costs incurred for a kWh of energy drawn from the source.
 - **existing capacity [kW]**: Existing capacity of the source before possible investments.
 - **min. investment capacity [kW]**: Minimum capacity to be installed in case of an investment.